Skip to Content

 Generally, brushing your dog’s teeth is recommended.

-Dental chews can also work wonders.
+Dental chews can also help with maintaining dental hygiene.

 I prefer single-ingredient, natural chews such as bully sticks, dried lamb ears, or raw meaty bones.